Faster-than-light: Cosmic expansion

-According to Hubble's law, the expansion of the universe causes distant galaxies to appear to recede from us faster than the speed of light.
+According to Hubble's law, the expansion of the universe causes distant galaxies to appear to recede from the Earth faster than the speed of light.
 However, the recession speed associated with Hubble's law, defined as the rate of increase in proper distance per interval of cosmological time, is not a velocity in a relativistic sense.
 Moreover, in general relativity, velocity is a local notion, and there is not even a unique definition for the relative velocity of a cosmologically distant object.
 Faster-than-light cosmological recession speeds are entirely a coordinate effect.

 There are many galaxies visible in telescopes with redshift numbers of 1.4 or higher.
 All of these have cosmological recession speeds greater than the speed of light.
-Because the Hubble parameter is decreasing with time, there can actually be cases where a galaxy that is receding from us faster than light does manage to emit a signal which reaches us eventually.
+Because the Hubble parameter is decreasing with time, there can actually be cases where a galaxy that is receding from the Earth faster than light does manage to emit a signal which reaches the Earth eventually.

-However, because the expansion of the universe is accelerating, it is projected that most galaxies will eventually cross a type of cosmological event horizon where any light they emit past that point will never be able to reach us at any time in the infinite future, because the light never reaches a point where its "peculiar velocity" towards us exceeds the expansion velocity away from us (these two notions of velocity are also discussed in Comoving and proper distances).
-The current distance to this cosmological event horizon is about 16 billion light-years, meaning that a signal from an event happening at present would eventually be able to reach us in the future if the event was less than 16 billion light-years away, but the signal would never reach us if the event was more than 16 billion light-years away.
+However, because the expansion of the universe is accelerating, it is projected that most galaxies will eventually cross a type of cosmological event horizon where any light they emit past that point will never be able to reach the Earth any time in the infinite future, because the light never reaches a point where its "peculiar velocity" towards the Earth exceeds the expansion velocity away from the Earth (these two notions of velocity are also discussed in Comoving and proper distances).
+The current distance to this cosmological event horizon is about 16 billion light-years, meaning that a signal from an event happening at present would eventually be able to reach the Earth in the future if the event was less than 16 billion light-years away, but the signal would never arrive if the event was more than 16 billion light-years away.